 With panic shoppers hoarding toilet paper, it seems people in the U.S. might finally be ready to embrace the bidet.
 Welcome to the club – we have clean tushies.
 Other industries poised to flourish as social distancing policies are implemented: adult toys, video conferencing and streaming services.

 In a prime example of what NOT to do in a crisis, Robinhood – the commission-free investing app – had two massive outages, leaving investors locked out in the midst of a market sell-off.
 Twitter users speculated the outage may have been caused by flawed code that failed to account for the Leap Year.
 CNBC reported on it as well.
 Robinhood refutes this claim and published a blog post stating that their DNS was overwhelmed by traffic.
 Either way, this is a good reminder for companies to revisit their crisis strategies for both web traffic infrastructure and communications.

 “With greater economic and fundraising uncertainty, you might even want to consider raising the bar on ROI for marketing spend.”

 We couldn’t agree more.
 Every marketing dime that is spent needs to be a business driver.
 This is a time for accountability.
 If you’re not getting that from your agency, give us a call.
+Recently our agency made the top 25 marketing firms by Penji list.
 If your business has been shut down or severely hobbled by Coronavirus regulation or closures, We would be glad to offer a bit of local SEO/search/visibility advice on a consultation call.

 We’d love to hear from you!